 Substantial gainful activity is not work you do to take care of yourself or your home.
 It is not unpaid work on hobbies, institutional therapy or training, school attendance, clubs, social programs, and similar activities.
-However, the kind of work you do may show that you are able to engage in substantial gainful activity.
+However, doing this kind of work may show that you are able to engage in substantial gainful activity.
 The fact that you have not worked for some time is not, of itself, conclusive evidence that you cannot engage in substantial gainful activity.
 The following examples illustrate the tests of substantial gainful activity.

 Example 1.
 Trisha, a sales clerk, retired on disability.
 She is 53 years old and now works as a full-time babysitter for the minimum wage.
 Even though Trisha is doing different work, she is able to do the duties of her new job in a full-time competitive work situation for the minimum wage.
-She is able to engage in substantial gainful activity and, therefore, cannot take the credit.
+She cannot take the credit because she is able to engage in substantial gainful activity.